dotnet/csharplang/proposals/improved-interpolated-strings.md

         2. If `ix` contains a _constant\_expression_ component, then an integer parameter value parameter is added, with the name `alignment` specified.
         3. If `ix` is followed by an _interpolation\_format_, then a string value parameter is added, with the name `format` specified.
     3. Traditional method invocation resolution is performed with method group `Mf` and argument list `Af`.
-        * If a single-best method is not found, or final validation produced errors, and error is reported.
+        * If a single-best method `Fi` is found and no errors were found in final validation, the result of lookup is `Fi`.
-        * If a single-best method `Fi` is found, the result of lookup is `Fi`.
+        * Otherwise, an error is reported.
 3. Finally, for every `Fi` discovered in steps 1 and 2, final validation is performed:
     1. If any `Fi` does not return `bool` by value or `void`, and error is reported.
-    2. If all `Fi` do not return the same type, and error is reported.
+    2. If all `Fi` do not return the same type, an error is reported.

 Note that these rules do not permit extension methods for the `Append...` calls.
 We could consider enabling that if we choose, but this is analogous to the enumerator pattern, where we allow `GetEnumerator` to be an extension method, but not `Current` or `MoveNext()`.